Skip to main navigation Skip to search Skip to main content

 Research interests

-My main research area is the Latin literature of the 1st century AD, and the poetry of the Neapolitan poet Statius in particular.
-My book, The Dark Side of Statius' Achilleid: Epic Distorted (OUP, 2024), offers a thorough reconsideration of the more 'serious' themes at the heart of this fascinating epic poem, Statius' last.
-The monograph explores central aspects of this composition that lend themselves to epic/tragic readings.
+My main research area is the Latin literature of the 1st century AD, and the poetry of Statius in particular.
+My book, The Dark Side of Statius' Achilleid: Epic Distorted (OUP, 2024), offers a thorough reconsideration of the more 'serious', epic and tragic themes at the heart of this fascinating epic poem, Statius' last.

-Some of my publications have focused on the presence and significance of the Amazons in Statius, aspects of the language of the Achilleid, the use of wordplay in Ovid's Metamorphoses, and a recently published co-edited special issue on Egypt in Imperial Latin literature with the journal Arethusa.
+Some of my publications have focused on the significance of the Amazons in Statius, aspects of the language of the Achilleid, the use of wordplay in Ovid's Metamorphoses, and a co-edited special issue of Arethusa on visions of Egypt in Imperial Latin literature.
+I have recently published an article that rethinks the nature of the dynamics of the Venus and Vulcan scene in Aeneid 8

 Following my interest in ancient epistolography, I have co-edited a special issue of the Bulletin of the John Rylands Library on the Aldine Edition of the Ancient Greek epistolographers.
 I am also intrigued by the reception of classical literature within the works of the dramatists of the Spanish Golden Age (especially Tirso de Molina and Calderón de la Barca).

-Current research projects include several chapters on Statius, an article for PVS on the dynamics of the Venus and Vulcan scene in Aeneid 8, and a nascent project on perceptions of grief and loss in Latin literature.
+In addition to my ongoing work for the Ancient Letter Collections project, current research undertakings include several chapters on Statius, and a nascent study on perceptions of grief and loss in Latin literature.

 Teaching

-At Manchester, I teach a varied range of subjects, such as the first-year course on Homer's Odyssey, and other courses in Latin language and literature (Grief and Loss: Coping with the RomansEkphrasis in Latin Texts).
+At Manchester, I teach a varied range of subjects, such as the first-year course on Homer's Odyssey, and other courses in Latin language and literature, both in Latin and in translation (2024-25: Grief and Loss: Coping with the RomansEkphrasis in Latin Texts; 2025-26 Advanced Latin Language 1; Roman Roads: Journeys in Latin Literature)

 Qualifications